Women Who Run with the Wolves - online

 Rachel Goodyear lives and works in Manchester.
 Select solo exhibitions include Catching Sight, The New Art Gallery Walsall; Restless Guests, The Drawing Center, New York; Approaching the Surface, Pippy Houldsworth Gallery, London; and Modifications of the Host, Yorkshire Sculpture Park.
 Select group exhibitions include The Freud Museum, London; Museum für Moderne Kunst, Weserburg; Folkwang Museum, Essen; Nassauischer Kunstverein, Wiesbaden; Innsbruck Biennial, Austria; The Curitiba Biennial, Brazil; and Liverpool Biennial, Tate Liverpool.
 Works held in international collections include Victoria & Albert Museum, London; Olbricht Collection, Essen; Walker Art Gallery, Liverpool; The New Art Gallery Walsall; Whitworth Art Gallery, Manchester; and Robert Devereux Collection.
 She is represented by Pippy Houldsworth Gallery, London.

-Hannah Buckley is a dancer and choreographer who's practice is research driven, often with long processes.
+Hannah Buckley is a dancer and choreographer whose practice is research driven, often with long processes.
 She is interested in, gender, intergenerational exchange, and personal relationships as material for art, nature and fairytales.
 Buckley's work has been supported by organisations such as Arts Council England, Yorkshire Dance, Dance4, The Place.
 In 2019 she was awarded the Leeds Dance Partnership Fellowship at The Northern School of Contemporary Dance.
 She has worked nationally and internationally as part of festivals such as Manchester International Festival, the Venice Biennale and Transform Festival, Leeds International Festival and Gender Bender.